alexrame/profile-generator/content/home/about.md

 +++

-PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord, and looking for postdoc opportunities.
+PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
+Member of the [VISA-DEEP](https://chaire-visadeep.github.io/) chair of research and teaching in artificial intelligence.
 Ex FAIR MetaAI intern.
-Recycling and averaging deep neural networks to improve out-of-distribution generalization.
-Member of the [VISA-DEEP](https://chaire-visadeep.github.io/) chair of research and teaching in artificial intelligence.
+My works have initially explored how ensembling, weight averaging and invariance can improve the robustness and out-of-distribution generalization in deep learning;
+I am now investigating how the generalization literature can help for alignment, to create AGIs benefiting society as a whole, *in all its diversity*.